 COVID-19 has made us rethink all matters of hygiene.
 Since the coronavirus widely spreads via surfaces, they must be cleaned and sanitized to curb the spread.

 As businesses across the country start to reopen in the wake of the COVID-19 pandemic, safety is, of course, becoming the number one priority.
 Across the country, extra measures will now be taken to ensure everyone's safety — from the janitor to the CEO.

 A silver lining to the Covid pandemic has been seeing the environmental improvements that have come from quarantining.
 Air quality has improved and may result in less air pollution-related illness and death.

 As people are slowly recovering from the world of social distancing and off-premise dining, restaurateurs have to come up with creative ways to keep the magic of hospitality alive.
-Here are six best sanitation practices to ensure you visitors and staff are safe: 1) Make Handwashing Mandatory It is almost impossible to understate the significance of handwashing in curbing the spread of the virus.
+Here are six food safety and best sanitation practices in restaurants to ensure your visitors and staff are safe: 1) Make Handwashing Mandatory It is almost impossible to understate the significance of handwashing in curbing the spread of the virus.

 Throughout 2020 there has been a massive surge in need for personal protective equipment, and nothing has been more in-demand than face masks.
 While many people have opted to wear reusable cloth masks that can be washed, there is still a definite need for single-use masks.

 During the COVID-19 pandemic, restaurants are facing new challenges.
 Disease-fighting restrictions are adding to costs while reducing revenue.